 If none of the above-mentioned ways work for you then you can also try using a newer version of Excel to open the file for you.
 This might work for you as the newer versions have more ability to recover files than the previous versions.

-Method 8: Delete contents of Temp Folder
+Method 8: Delete contents of the Temp Folder

 If nothing has worked till now, then try to delete the contents of the temp folder.
 This folder is present at C:\Windows\Temp location.
-Try deleting all the temporary files it contains and restarts your computer.
+Try deleting all the temporary files it contains and restarting your computer.
 Once your computer starts, try opening your file in Excel now.

 Some of the ways discussed above would help you recover all of the data from the file.
 While others would help you recover a part of it in the form of values only.
-But, still if you are unable to open your Excel file, you can send me a query and I will try to resolve it for you.
+But still, if you are unable to open your Excel file, you can send me a query and I will try to resolve it for you.